lethang7794/aws-sa-associate-saac03/0000-notes/0900-ELASTIC_COMPUTE_CLOUD_EC2.md

 ![Alt text](<images/Screenshot 2023-10-05 at 11.14.41 - [ASSOCIATESHARED]_Instance_Store_Volumes_-_Archite.png>)
 Instance Store is _local_ storage on the EC2 host

-> What kind of storage has the highest performance for EC2?
+> [!NOTE] What kind of storage has the highest performance for EC2?
 >
 > Instance Store

-> What is the price model of EC2 Instance Store?
+> [!NOTE] What is the price model of EC2 Instance Store?
 >
 > Instance Store is include in instance price.

-> What is the lifecycle of Instance Store?
+> [!NOTE] What is the lifecycle of Instance Store?
 >
 > It's can only be attached at instance launch.